 Please refer to your grant agreement for the terms of your award, including publicity requirements, grant period, and payment structure.

 Whenever possible, CT Humanities should be made aware of major changes to your project before the event takes place.
 CT Humanities must be alerted to any major changes to your project before submission of a final report, as there may be additional approvals required.

-Your grant agreement and final report can be found in the CTH grants portal.
+Your grant agreement, change request form, and final report can be found in the CTH grants portal.